Location: New York, NY

 Dr Martin Evans, Poverty and Inequality Specialist in SPEA will lead this work and will supervise the intern

-To apply, read the application guidelines, find the internship(s) of interest on LyonNet, and submit the required application materials by February 28, 2014 at 5 pm.
-(Please note: internships are added to LyonNet once confirmed for 2014.)
-All applicants MUST meet with Kirk Lange, Director of International Experiential Learning, by February 21, 2014 for a pre-application meeting.
-Please call the McCulloch Center at x2072 to schedule an appointment.
-MHC-IIP interns are eligible for Lynk/UAF funding.
+To apply, read the application guidelines, find the internship(s) of interest on LyonNet, and submit the required application materials by March 8, 2015.
+Applicants advancing to the semifinalist round will be required to meet with Kirk Lange, Director of International Experiential Learning.
+The selected candidate will be eligible for Lynk/UAF funding.
 Please see www.mtholyoke.edu/go/uaf for details.